Vasiliauskas/Gappalytics/README.md

-﻿Appalytics README
+﻿Gappalytics README
 ==============

-Appalytics is a library for google analytics based page tracking for any desktop or mobile application
+Gappalytics is a library for google analytics based page tracking for any desktop or mobile application
 --------------

-To use Appalytics library, create an instance of AnalyticsSession every time you run your application.
+To use Gappalytics library, create an instance of AnalyticsSession every time you run your application.

 There are two modes of tracking
 - Non persistent - meaning that each time you create a new session it will be treated as a new user as well